reactjs/rfcs/text/0000-hoisting-api.md

 - Avoiding re-renders from derived state is trivial.
   - Pattern is resilient to duplication.

 I think this could potentially become the industry standard over third-party libraries.

-## Backstory

-I was trying to figure out how to share state between components that are distributed and loaded dynamically using Module Federation, which the Provider pattern was highly incompatible with.
-I started with Recoil which worked well for global state but I also needed state that was hoisted but not global.

-I ended up creating a new atomic state library one which could have state that is contextual instead of global.
-After iterating on the API for a while, I realized that I was approaching hooks and that this would be better integrated with React given it's reliance on Context.

 # Detailed design (TODO)